chunkypixel/atari-dev-studio/README.md

 > Note: Linux users on 64-bit systems will be required to install the 32-bit compatibility libraries on your system to ensure everything will run as expected.

+> Note: MacOS users will be required to install the SDL libraries on your system to ensure the emulators will run as expected.

 ### Installing the extension
 Once you have installed VS Code (available [here](https://code.visualstudio.com/Download)), open the VS Code program and complete the following:
 1. From the **Activity Bar**, click the **Extensions** button to display the **Extensions** window.